 Before you do anything, make sure you remove the sympathy notes that came with the funeral flowers.
 Then, write a description of the arrangement or plant on the back of each card.
 Once you’ve collected the cards, ask other family members or friends attending the funeral if they’d like to keep any of the flowers.
 You might be surprised at how many people want to have a floral keepsake.

-Finally, consider one of these ideas on how to preserve some of the flowers from your loved one’s funeral.
+Finally, consider one of the ideas below on how to preserve some of the flowers from your loved one’s funeral.